keesiemeijer/php-basics-tutorial/strings.md

 * The wrong type of quote in a string can cause errors
 * You can escape quotes.
 * Variables can be inserted in a double quoted string
-* The value of the expanded variable should be a string
+* The value of the expanded variable should be a string or a number